 Baker Beach and Golden Gate Overlook

 Did you know that San Francisco has a national park within its city limits?
 Indeed, the Golden Gate National Recreation Area spans across both sides of the Golden Gate Bridge.
 If you’re looking for an easy starting point for a nice hike, or if you’re looking for a nice beach with amazing views, Baker Beach is an ideal spot to start exploring.
-Though the rip current-prone cold ocean water doesn’t make this beach an ideal swimming hole, it is a fantastic spot for surf fishing and beachcombing.
+Though the rip current-prone cold ocean water doesn’t make this beach an ideal swimming hole, it is a wonderful spot for surf fishing and beachcombing.
 If you prefer hiking, you can also catch the coastal trail that connects to other areas of the park.

 Though there’s really no wrong move to make from here, we highly recommend taking the trail north to Golden Gate Overlook.
 Developed in 2012 to mark the 75th anniversary of the Golden Gate Bridge, this overlook is where three regional trails converge, and it’s an amazing spot to see the native flora alongside the world-famous bridge.